LukeGarnham/Stumps-and-Studs-MS4/README.md

 Results:

- 1a) On my Home page, there is a Shop Now front and center so users know immediately that the website has products to sekk.
+ 1a) On my Home page, there is a Shop Now button front and center so users know immediately that the website has products to sell.
 I have a carousel containing pictures of sports equipment, clothing and footwear along with links to the products for sale and descriptions of each so users can quickly learn about the range of products available on my site.
-The carousel automatically cycles through each but can be controlled by the user.
+The carousel automatically cycles through each image but users can cycle through them manually as well.
  1b) As well as the links on the Home page, the navbar contains links to the Products available.
 Users can view all products or select products belonging to a specific category or specific sport.
 On small and medium screens, the navbar is collapsed behind a menu button in the header but since the header is fixed to the top of the page, users can quickly navigate to the products they are looking for with 2 or 3 clicks.
 On +large screens, the navbar is hidden when users scroll down but appears again as soon as they scroll up.
 This avoids users having to scroll right to the top of the page whilst saving screen real estate.
 Users can navigate to the products they are looking for with a slight up scroll and 1 or 2 clicks.
+There are also links to products for each category in the quick links section in the footer.
  1c & 1d) On the Products page, I have ensured product images take center stage.
 I have only included the product name and price so as not to detract from the images or clutter the page with too much information.
+On the Product Details page, each product has a description explaining what it is.
  1e) Products which have sizes (such as a cricket shirt) have a dropdown list so users can select the size they require.
 Medium is selected by default on the Product Details page.
  1f) On the Product Details page, products which have sides (such as golf clubs) have a dropdown list enabling users to select either a right-handed or left-handed version of the product.
 Right-handed is selected by default.
- 1g)  Products which have a gender options (such as golf clubs), users have the option to select between Male or Female on the Product Details page.
+ 1g)  For products which have gender options (such as golf clubs), users have the option to select between Male or Female on the Product Details page.
 Male is selected by default.
  1h) Users can add multiple products to their basket.
 More than 1 of each product can be added (e.g. 5 cricket balls can be added) and for products with sizes, sides or gender, the product can be added to the basket multiple times with different details (e.g. 2 male, right handed golf clubs and 1 female, left-handed set of golf clubs can be added to the basket).
 As I was testing this, I encountered a bug which I have addressed below in the [Bugs Encountered During Testing](#basket-totals) section.
  1i & 1j)  The Basket page enables users to view the items in their basket.
 Users are also able to update the quantity of each item in their basket and/or remove items from their basket entirely.
 To improve UX, the Basket link in the header includes the  number of items in the basket and their grand total cost so users always have a high level summary of their basket.
  1k & 1l)  The Basket and Checkout pages both display the total cost of the items in the basket, the delivery cost and the grand total (items plus delivery cost).
  1m)  I have ensured that the link to the Basket page is visible on screen at all times.
 This means users can always access their basket with just one click.
 From the Basket page, once users are happy with the items they have in their basket, they can proceed to the Checkout page with one click.
 This means that users can reach the Checkout page from anywhere on my site with just 2 clicks.
 Furthermore, when users add a product to their basket, I give them a preview of the basket in the toast message along with a link to the Basket page to further entice them into completing their purchase.
+Users do not need to create an account or log in to purchase products.
  1n)  I have added a Contact page which users can reach from both the navbar and quick links section in the footer meaning the page can be reached from anywhere in the site with just 1 click.
 Users can write a message in the textbox meaning their is no character limit.

  2a) From the Checkout page, users can click either the link to the Basket page in the header or the 'Adjust Basket' link meaning there are two ways for them to back out of the checkout process and amend their basket further.